RobynSoar/woohoo-salon/README.md

 ### Responsiveness

+All pages were tested to ensure responsiveness on screen sizes from 280px (width) on Chrome.

+Steps to test:
+1. Open Chrome and navigate to [Woohoo Salon](https://robynsoar.github.io/woohoo-salon/)
+2. Open the Chrome DevTools (right click on webpage and click 'inspect')
+3. Set to 'responsive' and decrease width to 280px
+4. Set the zoom to 50%
+5. Click and drag the responsive window to maximum width

+Expected:

+Website is responsive on all screen sizes and no images are pixelated or warped.
+No horizontal scroll is present.
+No elements overlap.

+Actual:

+Website behaved as expected.

+Website was also opened on the following devices and no responsive issues were seen:

+- Samsung S22 Ultra
+- Apple Ipad Pro

 ### Accessibility

 Throughout the developement of the site and for final testing of the deployed Website [Wave Accessibility](https://wave.webaim.org/) tool was used to test for any accessbility aid.